Dinos17/Meme-Master/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## About

+This bot is designed to enhance your Discord experience by providing fun and engaging content through memes, jokes, and GIFs.

+## Acknowledgments

+- [discord.py](https://discordpy.readthedocs.io/en/stable/) - The library used to interact with the Discord API.
+- [PRAW](https://praw.readthedocs.io/en/latest/) - The Python Reddit API Wrapper for fetching memes from Reddit.
+- [aiohttp](https://docs.aiohttp.org/en/stable/) - Asynchronous HTTP client for making API requests.